shahjalalh/pg_db_restore/README.md

 $ sudo -u odoo createdb abc_20181227
 ```

-7. open the file pg_hba.conf for Ubuntu it will be in /etc/postgresql/9.x/main and change this line:
+7. open the file **pg_hba.conf** for Ubuntu it will be in **/etc/postgresql/9.x/main** and change this line:
 ```
-local   all             postgres                                peer
+local      all          postgres        peer local      all          all             peer
 ```
 to
 ```
-local   all             postgres                                trust
+local      all          postgres        trust local      all          all             trust
 ```

 8. Restart the server